kelsa-gm/item-icon-updater/README.md

 The updates happen automatically when the page reloads, when a new Actor is created, and when an Item is created or updated.

+Names are case sensitive (so "Bite" works, but "bite" does not).

 ## Installation
 1. Copy this link and use it in Foundry's Module Manager to install the Module